Who We Are

 Dolphin Project is a non-profit charitable organization, dedicated to the welfare and protection of dolphins worldwide.
 Founded by Richard (Ric) O’Barry on Earth Day, April 22, 1970, the organization aims to educate the public about captivity and, where feasible, retire and/or release captive dolphins.

 The mission of Dolphin Project is to end dolphin exploitation and slaughter, as dolphins are routinely captured, harassed, slaughtered and sold into captivity around the world – all in the name of profit.
 Dolphin Project works not only to halt these slaughters, but also to rehabilitate captive dolphins for retirement and/or release, investigate and advocate for economic alternatives to dolphin slaughter, and to put a permanent end to dolphin captivity.

-Dolphin Project is the longest-running anti-captivity dolphin welfare organization in the world.
+Your support is a vital part of our campaigns to put an end to dolphin slaughter and captive exploitation worldwide.
 Our mission today remains the same as it did in 1970: Let’s protect dolphins together!

 Sign petitions, contact authorities and take action to help protect dolphins all over the world.